 Dictatorship of Habré (1987–1990)

-Widespread human rights abuses involving torture and murder of political rivals defined Habré's government.
+Widespread human rights abuses involving torture and the murder of political rivals defined Habré's government.
 He was thrown out in a coup headed by Idriss Déby in 1990.

 Déby reign (1990–now)